Was Sherlock Holmes a real person?

 Another potential model for the hero who solves so many mysteries was Joseph Caminada (1854-1914).
 There are many undeniable similarities between this real-life detective and the one who operated out of Baker Street.
 Caminada was born in Manchester and was the son of an Italian immigrant.
-He joined the police force at an early age and studied criminals so that he could catch them; this is something that Holmes also did, during his many visits to London’s Underworld.
+He joined the police force at an early age and studied criminals to catch them; this is something that Holmes also did during his many visits to London’s Underworld.
 Caminada was like Conan Doyle's literary figure, a master of disguise, and used a scientific method to catch criminals, which resulted in him apprehending over 1000 offenders.

 The Manchester-based detective was also like Holmes regularly consulted by the police when he became a ‘consultant.’
 Then, as was the case with the man who solved the Mystery of the Hounds of the Baskervilles, Caminada had a nemesis, who was a criminal mastermind.
 His enemy was not some egocentric Professor like Moriarty, but a young man who swore revenge on Caminada for arresting him.

 Sir Henry Duncan Littlejohn, the inspiration for Holmes?

 Sir Henry Duncan Littlejohn (1826-1914) was a Scottish medical doctor, a public health advocate, and a social reformer.
 Doyle knew him because Littlejohn taught him at medical school in Edinburgh.
 He was one of the earliest experts in the new forensic science, and like Holmes, he was regularly consulted by the police, especially in Scotland.